-We have field force of more than 50 million in India spread across variety of industry verticals.
-Majority of this workforce is not necessarily comfortable using computer but are very conversant with Mobiles and tablets.
+We have a field force of more than 50 million in India spread across a variety of industry verticals.
+The majority of this workforce is not necessarily comfortable using computers but are very conversant with Mobiles and tablets.
 So the only realistic way India’s enterprises are going to automate their entire operations is by automating this workforce using mobile devices.
-Legacy way of doing this was using a PDA but with advent of Android devices at extremely attractive costs, you do not need to buy clunky PDAs anymore.
+The legacy way of doing this was using a PDA but with the advent of Android devices at extremely attractive costs, you do not need to buy clunky PDAs anymore.
 We are leveraging this exact opportunity with Bizom, our flagship product.

 For example here is how the calculation works for an enterprise with 1000 field users depending on their network or device choice.

 |Device||Nokia Java feature phone(Like Asha 302)||Android Phone||Android Phone||Android Tablet|